cpq/bare-metal-programming-guide/README.md

 [Nucleo-F429ZI](https://www.st.com/en/evaluation-tools/nucleo-f429zi.html)
 development board with STM32F429 microcontroller ([buy on Mouser](https://eu.mouser.com/ProductDetail/STMicroelectronics/NUCLEO-F429ZI?qs=mKNKSX85ZJcE6FU0UkiXTA%3D%3D)).
-But basic principles would be applicable to any other microcontroller.

 In this guide, I'll show how to program a microcontroller using just a compiler and a datasheet, nothing else.
 Later I'll explain what are the vendor's CMSIS headers, how and why they should be used.

-We'll learn how to blink LEDs, how to redirect `printf()` to UART, how to set up the system clock, how to use interrupts, and even how to run a web server with device dashboard.
+The guide covers the following topics: memory and registers, interrup vector table, startup code, linker script, build automation using `make`, GPIO peripheral and LED blinky, SysTick timer, UART peripheral and debug output, `printf` redirect to UART (IO retargeting), debugging with Segger Ozone, system clock setup, and web server implementation with device dashboard.

+Each chapter has a complete example project associated with it.
+Since every chapter extends the previous one, the last chapter's example project is the most complete, and could be used as a skeleton for the project of your own, dear reader.
+As such, I plan to provide, in addition to the Nucleo-F429ZI code, examples for the other boards too (RPI 2040, NXP, TI are in the short list).

 To proceed, the following tools are required: